 Pick-up photography is defined as any photography taken after completion of principal photography in order to enhance the narrative.

-On the BFA and MFA Thesis cycles, students may make a request for pick-up photography to improve moments in the film that were not captured successfully during principal photography.
+On the BFA and MFA Thesis cycles, students may make a request to the Head of Production (Tony) for pick-up photography to improve moments in the film that were not captured successfully during principal photography.
 Pick-up requests may not be made for additional moments or scenes that were not part of the original shooting plan.
 Pick-up requests may also not be made for F1, Doc, F2, F3, D1, or D2 projects.

 Since pick-up photography involves time and resources, requests will not be approved automatically.
 Approvals will only be granted if the time and resources are available and if students make a compelling case for the value of the pick-ups to the film (including proof that you can’t solve the problem with careful editing choices).
 In other words, they are a privilege to be earned.